National Health Insurance Schemes in India 2025 | PolicyX

 • Health education to the beneficiaries.

-2. Aam Admi Bima Yojana (AABY)
+4. Aam Aadmi Bima Yojana (AABY)

 Key Highlights

-3. Janashree Bima Yojana (JBY)
+5. Janashree Bima Yojana (JBY)

-4. Universal Health Insurance Scheme (UHIS)
+6. Universal Health Insurance Scheme (UHIS)

-Four public sector general health insurance companies are managing and implementing this scheme that aims to compensate the poor families for their medical expenses.
+Four public sector general health insurance companies manage and implement this scheme, aiming to compensate poor families for their medical expenses.

-5. Ayushman Bharat
+7. Ayushman Bharat

-It provides need-based, comprehensive healthcare services and consists of two interrelated components - Health and Wellness Centres (HWCs) and Pradhan Mantri Jan Arogya Yojana (PM-JAY).
+It provides need-based, comprehensive healthcare services and consists of two interrelated components: Health and Wellness Centres (HWCs) and Pradhan Mantri Jan Arogya Yojana (PM-JAY).

-1 Health and Wellness Centres (HWCs)
+Health and Wellness Centres (HWCs)

 Benefits of HWCs: